 Known as the ‘Garden of France’ ever since Renaissance writer François Rabelais first labelled the area, the Loire Valley is one of the most glamorous and resplendent parts of this charming country.
 The rich, green landscape of this region is sprinkled with historic towns, spectacular castles and fortresses built amid beautiful scenery.
-Explore exquisite banquet halls, extravagant gardens and stand in awe of the amazing architecture of these noble residences.
+Explore the Loire Valley chateaux and discover exquisite banquet halls, extravagant gardens, and the amazing architecture of these noble residences.

 Historic Hideout: Château de Sully-sur-Loire